liftedkilt/betterthan.gold/content/articles/whatbitcoin.md

 {{< figure src="/images/usps_dropbox.jpg" class="w-30 center" >}}

 Bitcoin addresses are derived from a public key.
-When you spend Bitcoin, your wallet software will sign the input of the transaction with your private key, proving that you have the authority to spend the Bitcoin which was associated with that input.
+When you spend bitcoin, your wallet software will sign the input of the transaction with your private key, proving that you have the authority to spend the bitcoin which was associated with that input.

-What this means is that every single transaction on the bitcoin network is guaranteed to be unforgable - no person has ever spent any amount of Bitcoin that they weren't authorized to spend.
+What this means is that every single transaction on the Bitcoin network is guaranteed to be unforgable - no person has ever spent any amount of bitcoin that they weren't authorized to spend.

 ## Proof of Work

 In a centralized system, it's easy to determine the state of the world.
 When VISA says that the transaction has gone through, everyone accepts it as truth.

 In a decentralized system, however, it's quite a bit trickier.
-What is to prevent me from taking some of my Bitcoin and sending it to you, while simultaneously creating another transaction that sends the same Bitcoin to someone else?
+What is to prevent me from taking some of my bitcoin and sending it to you, while simultaneously creating another transaction that sends the same bitcoin to someone else?

 This is called the double-spend problem.
 It's also referred to as the [Byzantine Generals problem](https://coincentral.com/byzantine-generals-problem/).

-In order to resolve this issue, bitcoin leverages a simple but ingenious solution.
-Every signed bitcoin transaction is valid (because of the digital signature), but it's not immediately committed.
+In order to resolve this issue, Bitcoin leverages a simple but ingenious solution.
+Every signed transaction is valid (because of the digital signature), but it's not immediately committed.

 ### A brief interlude